patrickbrett/patrickbrett/README.md

 On this Github, you will find a variety of experiments and projects.
 Some are pretty outdated or lame, but a few are kind of cool.

-A super simple one, but one that I'm quite proud of, is HowManyAWS, which tracks the number of AWS services available - a surprisingly difficult feat given their rapid pace of growth.
+A super simple one I'm quite proud of is HowManyAWS, which tracks the number of AWS services available - a surprisingly difficult feat given AWS' rapid pace of growth.
 There were only 175 when I made this a couple of years ago - as of writing, there are now 239!

 You can see it live at [HowManyAWS.com](https://howmanyaws.com).